Vouvray (wine): Aging

-In favorable vintages, when the climate conditions encourage the development of noble rot (example pictured), the sweet wine styles of Vouvray will often have immense aging potential and longevity.
+In favourable vintages, when the climate conditions encourage the development of noble rot (example pictured), the sweet wine styles of Vouvray will often have immense aging potential and longevity.

-Vouvrays are known for their longevity and aging potential, particularly if the vintage was favorable.
+Vouvrays are known for their longevity and aging potential, particularly if the vintage was favourable.
 Some wines, most notably the sweeter Moelleux styles, have the potential to age and develop in the bottle for several decades to a century.
 While modern producers are contributing to making examples more approachable to drink while young, some premium examples still made in the traditionally high acid style will often need 3 to 7 years of bottle age before the acidity tones down.
-Dry or Sec examples from favorable vintages can have the potential to age for 15–20 years or more but many are ready to drink within 4 or 5 years after vintage.
+Dry or Sec examples from favourable vintages can have the potential to age for 15–20 years or more but many are ready to drink within 4 or 5 years after vintage.
 Sparkling Vouvrays tend not to have the same aging potential as their still wine counterparts or vintage dated Champagne and are usually meant to be consumed within 3 years of vintage or, for non-vintage bottling, soon after purchase.

 In 2005 Decanter Magazine conducted a compilation of the "100 Greatest Wines" ever made.
-A 1947 Vouvray (considered a favorable year by many critics) from the producer S.A.
+A 1947 Vouvray (considered a favourable year by many critics) from the producer S.A.
 Huet was ranked #6 on this listing—the second-highest ranking for any white wine behind only the 1921 vintage of Chateau d'Yquem.